FStarLang/FStar/INSTALL.md

 #### Additional instructions for getting Windows binaries

-Use [wodi](http://wodi.forge.ocamlcore.org/) for building the package.
+Use [wodi](http://wodi.forge.ocamlcore.org/) for building the package and for installing batteries.
 Make sure you have F# installed and fsc.exe is in your PATH.
 To install F# [check this out](http://fsharp.org/use/windows/).